Combat (horse): 1947: three-year-old season

 As a three-year-old, Combat did not contest the classics: the stable relied on Tudor Minstrel who won the 2000 Guineas and was beaten when favourite for The Derby.
 In spring, Combat won the Blue Riband Trial Stakes over eight and a half furlongs at Epsom Downs Racecourse, beating the future St Leger winner Sayajirao.
 In June, he returned to Royal Ascot where he won the Rous Memorial Stakes over one mile.
 In July, after winning the Sandringham Stakes, he was sent to Goodwood Racecourse for the Sussex Stakes.
 Ridden by Gordon Richards, he won at odds of 8/13 from Petition.

 Stud record

 Combat was retired from racing to become a breeding stallion.
 The best of his offspring was Aggressor, who won the King George VI and Queen Elizabeth Stakes in 1960.
 He also sired the Irish Oaks winner Agar's Plough and the Longfellow Handicap winner Combustion.
 Orizaba champion 3 year old filly and horse of the year in Mexico, and one of the strongest female lines in Mexico.

 Combat died of a twisted gut at the Aislabie Stud at Newmarket on 17 August 1967.

+Pedigree

+Combat is inbred 5S x 4S to the stallion White Eagle, meaning that he appears fifth generation (via Blanche) and fourth generation on the sire side of his pedigree.